ahdinosaur/avo/README.md

-# ludis
+# lusid

 _STATUS: PROTOTYPING_

 > A modular config system for personal setups

-Ludis provisions a fresh computer with the exact setup you need to be productive.
+Lusid provisions a fresh computer with the exact setup you need to be productive.

 Like .dotfiles on steroids, but less opinionated than NixOS.
 Friendly and functional.